rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 };
 {{< /highlight >}}

 Now try to star the repository again.
-You may have to go on the Github page and unstar it first.
+You may have to go on the GitHub page and unstar it first.
 The button label should adapt to the updated `viewerHasStarred` property from the local state to show a "Star" or "Unstar" label.
 You can use what you've learned about starring repositories to implement a `removeStar` mutation.

  We also want to show the current number of people who have starred the repository, and update this count in the `addStar` and `removeStar` mutations.
 First, retrieve the total count of stargazers by adding the following fields to your query: